Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Instead of simply listing your duties instead, emphasize tangible achievements and quantifiable results.
-Use the bullet point format to help make your achievements easy to read and interesting for potential employers.
+Instead of listing the responsibilities of your job Instead, highlight tangible achievements and quantifiable results.
+Use bullet points to make these accomplishments easy to read and interesting to potential employers.

 4. Emphasize Transferable Skills